 We ensure the best cloud-native tools are included in Kaptain, and only those that provide unique functionality that makes sense for enterprise data science use cases.
 We research and review alternatives, after which we evaluate each on a set of core criteria, including:

 - codebase health

 - roadmap and vision

 - overall popularity and adoption within the industry

 We regularly run mixed workloads on large clusters to simulate realistic enterprise environments.
 That way, the entire stack is guaranteed to work and scale.
-Each release of KUDO for Kubeflow is also “soaked,” that is, run with a heavy load for a certain duration to validate the performance and stability of the system.
+Each release of Kaptain is also “soaked,” that is, run with a heavy load for a certain duration to validate the performance and stability of the system.

 Our tutorials show how to use each of the included components so you do not have to look around for documentation or waste valuable time through trial and error.

 What is more, with so many moving parts, a DIY machine learning platform can easily expose your business to unnecessary security risks.
 In June 2020, ZDNet reported a widespread attack against DIY Kubeflow clusters that failed to implement proper security protocols.
-Thanks to our enterprise-grade security, KUDO for Kubeflow is protected from such vulnerabilities by design, and is deployed exclusively behind strict authentication and authorization mechanisms.
+Thanks to our enterprise-grade security, Kaptain is protected from such vulnerabilities by design, and is deployed exclusively behind strict authentication and authorization mechanisms.

 Kubeflow and Kubernetes

 In a similar vein, we opted for Kubeflow, which is the open-source standard for ML on Kubernetes.
 So, why did we choose Kubernetes?